 Gabriel's Rebellion, an insurrection planned by Gabriel, an enslaved blacksmith, and other enslaved people in a Henrico County neighborhood north of Richmond sought to overthrow slavery in Virginia.
-The uprising, planned to start on August 30, 1800, was foiled first by torrential rain and then by betrayal of the plan to White enslavers.
+The uprising, planned to start on August 30, 1800, was foiled by torrential rain and by betrayal of the plan to White enslavers.
 More than 70 enslaved men, including Gabriel, were arrested for insurrection and conspiracy.
-Gabriel and at least 26 other men were executed, some in the immediate vicinity of the African Burying Ground (aka Burial Ground for Negroes) in Richmond.
+Gabriel and at least 26 other men were executed.